|Diagnostic Trade Integration Study (DTIS)||2004|

 - US$20 Million SME Access to Finance Project supported by the World Bank;

 - €6.5 Million German funded Project to support regional integration under ASEAN and Entrepreneurship Development; and

 - US$9 Million US Aid funded project to support implementation of commitments under WTO, Laos-US Bilateral Agreement and institutional capacity building and other small TA from various international development institutions, including some regional programmes.

-- Services and Investment portal has been established.
+- Services and Investment portal established.